ualibraries/tinycon/README.md

 ![tinycon logo](tinycon.png)

 _tinycon_ (noun) - A place to share technical topics with low preparation and no homework.
+Open.
+Optional.
+Fun.

 ## Kinds of things to share